 Bell Lithium Bluetooth Compatibility

-It comes with Bluetooth speaker pockets with 44mm diameter recesses that measure approximately 8mm deep making the compatible with most Bluetooth systems from Sena, Cardo, and other universal communication brands.
-I’ve tested various Bluetooth speaker sizes, and the pockets provide adequate depth for standard units without creating pressure points.
+The Bell Lithium comes with Bluetooth speaker pockets with 44mm diameter recesses that measure approximately 8mm deep, accommodating most Bluetooth systems from Sena, Cardo, and other universal communication brands.
+I’ve tested various Bluetooth speaker sizes, and the pockets provide adequate depth without creating pressure points, ensuring rider comfort during long rides.

 Bluetooth Compatibility

-Bell Lithium compatibility with universal communication systems saves money compared to motorcycle helmets requiring proprietary technology.
-You can purchase any Bluetooth system that meets your needs rather than paying premium prices for manufacturer-specific units.
+The Bell Lithium’s compatibility with universal communication systems enhances rider safety and enjoyment while providing significant cost savings compared to motorcycle helmets requiring proprietary technology.
+Riders can purchase any Bluetooth system that meets their needs, from basic units for music and calls to advanced mesh networking systems for group riding.

 Color Options